 Reporting Child Abuse and Neglect

-The Child Abuse & Neglect Hotline takes reports of Physical Abuse, Sexual Abuse, Emotional Abuse and Neglect.
+The Child Abuse & Neglect Hotline takes reports of Physical Abuse, Sexual Abuse, Mental Injury, and Neglect.
 A caller making a report will be asked for as much identifying information about the family as possible.

 The report must contain, if obtainable (NRS 432B.230):